magento/devdocs/guides/v2.1/cloud/reference/docker-config.md

     -  PHP-FPM - version 7 and later
 -  NGINX:  magento/magento-cloud-docker-nginx

-The ece-tools provides a `docker:build` command to generate the Docker Compose configuration.
+The `ece-tools` package provides a `docker:build` command to generate the Docker Compose configuration.
 Also, you can specify a version using one of the following options:

 -  PHP: `--php`
 -  NGINX: `--nginx`